Thursday, 6 July 2017

 Let's have a look at some "not college" paths to getting a worldly education that don't involve a traditional four-year college degree.

 Does your child have a burning desire and passion to start a business?
 The Forbes Billionaire list is filled with college drop-outs.
 With the cash you have stashed for your child's college education, you might consider providing some funding for your entrepreneurially-minded offspring.
-With the average age of Silicon Valley founders being heavily weighted at under 30, you could be investing in a real world business education that defies every college or MBA experience.
+With the average age of Silicon Valley founders being heavily weighted at under 30, you could be investing in a real-world business education that defies every college or MBA experience.

 With the average starting salary for web developers topping the $60,000 mark, ambitious students are already $30,000 ahead of that potential college debt from the minute they earn their first job.
 Tech-minded students can learn to code (for free) at Code Academy, direct from Google at their University Consortium, or Khan Academy.
 There are also many coding "boot camps" that promise to teach students the skills they need to land jobs; tuition can cost $5,000 and up for the 8-12 week programs.

 Is your child a natural at sales?
 Many adults discover real estate as a second career later on in life.
 Why not make it a place to begin?
 Each state has its own licensing procedures for real estate professionals, making it an accessible career after a few months of study.
-Become a lifelong student in economics trends, consumer spending, architecture, and finance and carry it across disciplines like residential and commercial real estate.
+Become a lifelong student in economic trends, consumer spending, architecture, and finance and carry it across disciplines like residential and commercial real estate.

 For the student with wanderlust and a yearning to do good, volunteer tourism (or voluntourism) is a compelling college alternative.
 Potential travelers can partner with not-for-profit organizations around the world for trips of varying terms.
 During these trips, volunteers learn new skills in exotic places as well as play a role in aiding the organizations and their individual missions.
 Volunteers are expected to pay their own travel costs in exchange for education and experience.
 It could be a springboard for those with aspirations to work in the nonprofit sectors.
 Read up on the adventure here.